A rustic flower window box with vintage charm.

-Once it was up I put two small pieces of scrap wood behind it to keep it level.
-The front was hanging low and, when watering, the water would run out and onto the ground.
+After I hung it up the front was hanging low and, when I watered the plants, the water would run out and onto the ground.
+To fix it I put two small pieces of scrap wood behind it to keep it level.
 The wood keeps the front up so the flowers could get a proper drink.

 Have you reused or repurposed anything lately?
 I’d love to hear about it.